Last updated May 26, 2026

 the provider through the descent and return

-Makemake in Scorpio routes the provider-function through the descent and the return.
-The roughly 2046 through 2080 cohort will take the steward role through the body that is willing to go down into the depths to retrieve what the surface has run out of: the buried aquifer, the deep-time fuel substitute, the inherited shame, the ancestral grief carried in the family line.
-The placement works when the descent is real and the native comes back up with something the village can actually use, and the resource carried up from the dark has been transformed in the carrying.
-It fails when the going-under becomes its own status and the steward never returns with the egg, having decided the underworld is more interesting than the village.
-The interruption point is the resurfacing, the choice to climb back to where the people actually live with what was found.
-The shadow is the specialist-of-the-depths, the Makemake who has forgotten that the seed has to be brought back to the shore for the cycle to count.
+Makemake in Scorpio routes the provider through the descent and the return.
+The role is carried by the body willing to go down for what the surface has run out of: the buried aquifer, the deep-time substitute, the inherited grief carried in the family line.
+It works when the descent is real, the return is honored, and what was retrieved has been transformed in the carrying.
+The shadow is the specialist-of-the-depths who never resurfaces, who has decided the underworld is more interesting than the village.
+The seed has to come back to the shore for the cycle to count.

 Makemake in Sagittarius